ourzora/mint-page-template/README.md

 You will be prompted to fill in three variables as part of the deployment process.

-`ALCHEMY_ID` can be found by creating a new project in [Alchemy](https://dashboard.alchemyapi.io/) and then grabbing the API KEY from the project dashboard page and clicking the 'Get Key' button.
+`NEXT_PUBLIC_ALCHEMY_ID` can be found by creating a new project in [Alchemy](https://dashboard.alchemyapi.io/) and then grabbing the API KEY from the project dashboard page and clicking the 'Get Key' button.

 `NEXT_PUBLIC_CHAIN_ID` will be the chain your contract exists on.